cable000/fpga_tutorials/amd/embedded_design_tutorial/zynq_ultrascale+/build_software.md

 Because the “Hello World” applications for Cortex-A53 and Cortex-R5F are identical, they cannot be differentiated based on the print contents, but you can view the details in the **Debug Perspective**.

-If you view the XSCT console, it shows the XSCT command history as shown in the following example:
+If you view the XSCT console (**Xilinx --> XSCT Console**), it shows the XSCT command history as shown in the following example:

 ```
 Downloading Program -- C:/edt/edt_zcu102_workspace/hello_r5/Debug/hello_r5.elf